avrae/avrae/docs/aliasing/api.rst

         sp
         cp

-        The skill modifier for the given skill.
+        The value of the given coin type.

-        :type: :class:`~aliasing.api.statblock.AliasSkill`
+        :type: int

 StatBlock Models
 ----------------